Convenings & Events are for members only. Details listed in sidebar calendar.

 - Idea Centered: key questions and proactive ideas focus each convening and engage participants in discussing and defining the future of the education doctorate.

-- Mix of Pedagogies: plenary sessions, campus team-work time, structured small groups,presentations and social occasions make up the structure of a convening.
-We also connect institutions as "friendly critics," who are expected to give feedback and advice about emerging plans.
+- Mix of Pedagogies: plenary sessions, campus team-work time, structured small groups,presentations and social occasions make up the structure of a convening and promote intellectual community.

 - Multiple Voices: A crucial component of the CPED convening is the voices of multiple stakeholders—faculty, deans and graduate students.